AdobeDocs/federated-audience-composition.en/help/compositions/orchestrate-activities.md

 # Orchestrate composition activities {#activities}

 Once that you have created a composition, you can start orchestrating the differents tasks it will perform.
-To do this, a visual canvas is provided, allowing you to construct your composition diagram.
+To do this, a visual canvas is provided, allowing you to construct your audience composition diagram.
 Within this diagram, you can add various activities and connect them in a sequential order.

 ## Add activities {#add}

-At this stage of the configuration, the diagram is displayed with a start icon, representing the beginning of your workflow.
+At this stage of the configuration, the diagram is displayed with a start icon, representing the beginning of your composition.
 To add your first activity, click the **+** button connected to the start icon.

 A list of activities that can be added to the diagram appears.
 The available activities depend on your position within the composition diagram.
-For example, when adding your first activity, you can start your composition by targeting an audience, splitting the workflow path, settings a scheduler to delay the workflow execution or setting a **Wait** activity to delay the workflow execution.
+For example, when adding your first activity, you can start your composition by targeting an audience, splitting the composition path, settings a scheduler to delay the composition execution or setting a **Wait** activity to delay the composition execution.
 On the other hand, after a **Build audience** activity, you can refine your target with targeting activities or organize the composition process with flow control activities.

 Once an activity has been added to the diagram, a right pane appears, allowing you to configure the newly added activity with specific settings.
 Detailed information on how to configure each activity is available in [this section](activities/about-activities.md).